Prosthetic surgeon dr. Jan Paul Frölke

 Dr Jan Paul Frölke is one of four pioneers worldwide who developed the revolutionary osseointegration prosthesis technology.
 He has successfully helped hundreds of people from various countries, with an arm or leg amputation, improve mobility and quality of life since 2009.
 He has built a professional multi-disciplinary team with rehabilitation doctors, prosthetists, physio- and occupational therapists in several clinics, and he has an (inter)national network with osseointegration clinics in Rotterdam, Sydney and Berlin, among others.
 In 2017, he and his team secured a European grant to develop a new intuitively controlled osseointegration robot bone.

 Team for osseointegration surgery leaded by Prosthetic surgeon dr. Jan Paul Frölke

 Dr. Robin Atallah

-dr. Robin Atallah (1993-BIG number 99921962601) studied medicine at Radboud University Nijmegen.
-In his last year he became involved in research on osseointegration under the supervision of Dr. Frölke and went several times to Sydney, Australia to collaborate on international research with other osseointegration pioneers.
-This resulted in a PhD project on the safety aspects and complications of osseointegration in the treatment of amputees.
-In 2017 he started training as an orthopedic surgeon in the East region (Radboud, Sint Maartenskliniek, Rijnstate), of which he is currently in the final phase.
-He has been involved in the AOFE clinics since 2022, with the ambition to help patients in their mobility, and to further develop and put the treatment through osseointegration on the map.
+Dr Robin Atallah (1993-BIG number 99921962601) studied medicine at Radboud University Nijmegen.
+He became involved in osseointegration research in his final year under the supervision of Dr Frölke and for this purpose went several times to Sydney, Australia to collaborate on international research with other osseointegration pioneers.
+This resulted in a PhD track on the safety aspects and complications of osseointegration in the treatment of patients with amputation.
+In 2017, he started training as an orthopaedic surgeon in the East region (Radboud, Sint Maartenskliniek, Rijnstate), of which he is in the completion phase.
+Since 2022, he has been involved in the AOFE Clinics, with the ambition to help patients in their mobility, and to further develop and put treatment through osseointegration surgery on the map.